Florida Republican lawmakers propose a six-week abortion ban

 DeSantis, who is expected to challenge former President Donald Trump for the Republican presidential nomination in 2024, told reporters on Tuesday that he supported "pro-life legislation" when asked about the new bills.
 He has previously said he would sign an abortion ban as early as six weeks.

-DeSantis said he thought the rape and incest exceptions written in the bills were "sensible."
+DeSantis said he thought the rape and incest exceptions in the bills were "sensible."

-Democrats and abortion rights advocates criticized the new bills, which would ban abortion before many patients know they are pregnant.
+Abortion rights advocates and Democrats, including White House spokesperson Karine Jean-Pierre, spoke out on Tuesday against the new bills, which would ban abortion before many women know they are pregnant.

 (Reporting by Gabriella Borter and Joseph Ax; Editing by Colleen Jenkins and Richard Chang)